Over the past 20 years, the kitchen has transformed from a hidden room in a home to a multi-generational, multi-purpose space.

 This approach allows you to access your consumable zone, cooking zone and cleaning zone with ease and ensures a path free of clutter.
 It is especially useful for small kitchens that need to utilise space to create comfort and convenience.

 The working triangle can help eliminate clutter and obstacles, as you must ensure there is a smooth flow of traffic between each of the triangle’s ‘points’.
-For example, Darren advises integrating your bin into a storage area to help streamline your cleaning zone.

 It can be easy to fall into the trap of ‘bench-as-storage’.
 You’ll promise yourself that you’ll keep it tidy and stay on top of managing the space… but the truth is, you likely won’t.